unChaz/sci-fi-5e/srd/mechanics/conditions.md

 ---

-Conditions alter a creature’s capabilities in a variety of ways and can arise as a result of a spell, a class feature, a monster’s attack, or other effect.
+Conditions alter a creature’s capabilities in a variety of ways and can arise as a result of a tek skill, a class feature, a monster’s attack, or other effect.
 Most conditions, such as blinded, are impairments, but a few, such as invisible, can be advantageous.

 A condition lasts either until it is countered (the prone condition is countered by standing up, for example) or for a duration specified by the effect that imposed the condition.